-Department Overview: Apprenticeship is one of the best ways for a worker to acquire the experience and training needed to get established in a career.
+Department Overview: Apprenticeships provide ways to acquire the experience and training needed to get established in a career in the trades.
 CBC, in conjunction with labor unions, offers nine registered apprenticeship programs.
-Upon completion of a prescribed program of technical classes and on-the-job training, the worker receives a completion certificate and is recognized as a journeyman nationwide.
-Apprentices pay substantially reduced tuition to the College.
+Upon completion of a prescribed program of technical classes and on-the-job training, through the labor union, the worker receives a completion certificate which can be applied towards an AAS in Multi-Occupational Trades.